ElsaSusan98/ReadScape/README.md

 npm start

+## Google Books API Limit

+Please note that the Google Books API has a usage limit.
+The standard API usage limit is 1000 requests per day per user.
+If you encounter any issues related to API quota, please wait until the quota is reset.

+For more information about the usage limits of the Google Books API, please refer to the [official documentation](https://developers.google.com/books/docs/v1/using#APIKey).

+## Credits

+This project uses the [Google Books API](https://developers.google.com/books) to fetch book data.

 ## Contributions

 Contributions are welcome!
 If you have any suggestions or find any issues, feel free to open an issue or create a pull request.